Sanjeevlab/Sanjeevlab.github.io/README.md

 **Development of a novel biomarker for Epilepsy diagnosis and Seizure detection over interictal Epileptic Patients and Healthy Control via EEG Modality.**

 *This project is sponsored by the Indian Council of Medical Research (ICMR), whose key contributions are as follows:*
--This study proposes an n-cylindrical biomarker by combining the advancement of Eigen Value Decomposition, FFT, and DWT for interictal epilepsy diagnosis.
+- This study proposes an n-cylindrical biomarker by combining the advancement of Eigen Value Decomposition, FFT, and DWT for interictal epilepsy diagnosis.
--The proposed nCSR biomarker serves as an assistive tool in diagnosing, especially in the doubtful cases of epilepsy, where MRI and video EEG come out to be normal.
+- The proposed nCSR biomarker serves as an assistive tool in diagnosing, especially in the doubtful cases of epilepsy, where MRI and video EEG come out to be normal.
--This study contributes a novel ICMR-Epilepsy clinical EEG dataset of 140 subjects (70 interictal epileptic and 70 healthy control) collected at Max Superspeciality Hospital, Saket, New Delhi.
+- This study contributes a novel ICMR-Epilepsy clinical EEG dataset of 140 subjects (70 interictal epileptic and 70 healthy control) collected at Max Superspeciality Hospital, Saket, New Delhi.
--The proposed biomarker outperforms the existing benchmark algorithms in the study of seizure detection when applied over a publicly available Siena Dataset and Bonn dataset.
+- The proposed biomarker outperforms the existing benchmark algorithms in the study of seizure detection when applied over a publicly available Siena Dataset and Bonn dataset.

 **Development of a novel feature for Epilepsy diagnosis and Seizure detection over interictal Epileptic Patients and interictal Epilepsy Imitators (Mimickers) via EEG Modality.**